(NNAS Bronze Level Award)

 Agnieszka 19 Nov 2022

-Great training, a lot of interesting information and practice in the field, zero stress, and a lot of patience.
+Excellent training, a lot of exciting information and practice in the field, zero stress, and a lot of patience.
 Thank you very much.

 Bart 19 Nov 2022

-Thank you for a super inspiring day, and lots of interesting topics.
+Thank you for a super inspiring day, and lots of exciting topics.
 Definitely the Silver course for next year.
-Thank you very much Robert for a very interesting experience and a great day.
+Thank you very much, Robert, for an exciting experience and a great day.